kristiania-pgr209-2022/pgr209-backend-programming/README.md

 ### Lecture 4: HTTP server (22/09 9:15 FAU-310)

+*"All complex systems that work evolved from simpler systems that worked."* - John Gall, "Systemantics"

 **Assignment 1 is due**

 This lecture covers `java.net.ServerSocket` and how to respond with a file to a web browser, including images, encoding and cookies